jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 ### Rust, but for business rules

-Anthropic chose Rust to build a C compiler, because Rust is memory-safe by construction - once it compiles, it almost certainly doesn't have memory bugs.
+Anthropic chose Rust to build a C compiler, because Rust is memory-safe by construction: once it compiles, it almost certainly doesn't have memory bugs.

 The underlying principle is interesting: the Rust compiler is the precise, unambiguous oracle that says yes or no, and the model doesn't need to understand memory safety; it just needs to produce code that passes the check.
 *This is a model running probabilistic attacks against a deterministic gate*.
-It generates, fails, learns from the error, regenerates - thousands of times - until something gets through.
+It generates, fails, learns from the error, regenerates for thousands of times, until something gets through.
 The goal isn't comprehension, it's convergence.

 *We need to build Rust at a higher abstraction, e.g. business rules, if it compiles, it never breaks your business.*